Home Insurance Coverage

 This special coverage for personal property or contents can provide broader protection for your possessions in the event of a covered loss.
 It can cover your personal property in more situations than a homeowners policy.

 Contents Replacement Cost

-Personal property replacement cost loss settlement coverage provides for settlement of covered personal property losses based on replacement cost at the time of loss, with no deduction for depreciation.
-The coverage is subject to applicable policy limits and deductibles and special limits apply to certain items such as jewelry, watches and furs.
+Personal property replacement cost coverage helps cover personal property losses based on their replacement cost at the time of loss, with no deduction for depreciation.
+The coverage is subject to applicable policy limits and deductibles and special limits apply to certain items such as jewelry and watches.

 Additional Replacement Cost Protection Coverage

-Additional replacement cost coverage can make available an additional amount to help repair or rebuild your home if the dwelling coverage on your home is not enough to cover the cost to repair or rebuild after a covered loss.
+Additional replacement cost coverage helps provide an additional amount of coverage to help repair or rebuild your home if the dwelling coverage on your home is not enough to cover the cost to repair or rebuild after a covered loss.

-Does Homeowners insurance cover theft?
-Valuable Items Plus coverage can provide higher limits and expanded protection for special classes of property such as jewelry, silverware and furs.
+Does homeowners insurance cover theft?
+Travelers Valuable Items Plus coverage can provide higher limits and expanded protection for special classes of property such as jewelry and silverware.